Kirtman-Research-Group/Kirtman-Research-Group.github.io/index.markdown

     <div style="flex: 1;">
       <p style="font-weight: bold; text-decoration: underline;">Welcome To Our Lab Website</p>
       <p>
-        The Kirtman Group at the University of Miami RSMAS specializes in climate modeling and climate variability research.
+        The Kirtman Group at the University of Miami's Rosenstiel School of Marine, Atmospheric & Earth Science specializes in climate modeling and climate variability research.
 Our group is very diverse with concentrations from climate predictability and prediction to weather-climate interactions and high-resolution ocean modeling.
 We also play an instrumental role in the North American Multi-Model Ensemble prediction system.
       </p>
       <p style="font-weight: bold; text-decoration: underline;">Contact</p>
       <p>
         Ben Kirtman<br>
         Professor of Atmospheric Sciences<br>
         Director: Cooperative Institute for Marine & Atmospheric Studies<br>
-        Rosenstiel School of Marine and Atmospheric Sciences<br>
+        Rosenstiel School of Marine, Atmospheric & Earth Science<br>
         University of Miami<br>
         4600 Rickenbacker Causeway<br>
         Miami, FL 33149<br>